TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 Fix a bug where IllegalArgumentException will be thrown during entity range queries if the query range intersects any chunk satisfying `(chunkX + 1) % (2 ^ 22) == 2 ^ 21`

-Only works in Minecraft >= 1.17, since the bug was introduced in 1.17
+This rule only exists in Minecraft >= 1.17, since the bug was introduced in 1.17

 - Type: `boolean`
 - Default value: `false`